Persistent heterodimensional cycles in periodic perturbations of Lorenz-like attractors: Main results

-Our main application is the problem of the periodic perturbation of the Lorenz-like attractors.
-We understand the Lorenz attractor as the object described by the Afraimovich-Bykov-Shilnikov geometrical model \citep{abs77,abs83}.
-This means that we take an autonomous system of ODEs that has a saddle equilibrium state with one-dimensional unstable manifold.
+Our main application is the problem of a periodic perturbation of Lorenz-like attractors.
+There are different approaches to Lorenz Attractors, e.g. the Guckenheimer-Williams \citep{gw79} and Afraimovich-Bykov-Shilnikov \citep{abs77,abs83} geometric models, and modern generalisations in \citep{mpp04}.
+Here we understand the Lorenz attractor as an object described by the Afraimovich-Bykov-Shilnikov geometrical model \citep{abs77,abs83}.
+This means that we take an autonomous system of ODEs that has a saddle equilibrium state with a one-dimensional unstable manifold.
 We take a cross-section to the stable manifold and assume that all orbits that start from the cross-section return to its inner part in a positive time (except for the orbits that start from the stable manifold - these tend to the equilibrium state).
-We also assume uniform hyperbolicity for the return map to the cross-section (exact conditions for that can be written as in \citep{abs77,abs83} or in any other equivalent form).
+We also assume uniform hyperbolicity for the return map to the cross-section (exact conditions for that can be written as in \citep{abs77,abs83}).
 A small neighbourhood of the closure of the set of all orbits that start from the cross-section is a strictly forward-invariant region (an absorbing domain).
 The attractor inside this domain is the Lorenz attractor in the Afraimovich-Bykov-Shilnikov sense.
 In \citep{tuc99,tuc02}, it was checked with the use of rigorous numerics that the classical Lorenz system satisfies the conditions of \citep{abs77,abs83}.
-The same is true for an open set of parameter values in the Morioka-Shimizu model \citep{ctz} and the extended Lorenz model \citep{ot17}.
+The same is true for an open set of parameter values in the Morioka-Shimizu model \citep{ctz17} and the extended Lorenz model \citep{ot17}.

-These systems serve as normal forms for several codimension-3 bifurcations of equilibrium states in systems with certain types of $Z_2$-symmetry \citep{sst,sp}.
-Therefore, the existence of the Lorenz-like attractor in these normal forms also implies that the Lorenz-like attractor is born at the unfolding of such bifurcations.
-Importantly (see \citep{sst}), the same systems serve as normal forms for some codimension-3 bifurcations of periodic orbits, meaning that some iteration of the map undergoing such bifurcation is close (in appropriately chosen coordinates) to the time-1 map of the flow of the corresponding normal form.
-This means that these bifurcations give rise to attractors obtained by applying a small time-periodic perturbation to a Lorenz-like attractor.
+The Morioka-Shimizu model and the extended Lorenz model are important because they serve as normal forms for several codimension-3 bifurcations of equilibrium states which have three Lyapunov exponents simultaneously equal to zero, in systems with certain types of $Z_2$-symmetry \citep{sst93,pst98}.
+Therefore, the existence of the Lorenz-like attractor in these normal forms also implies that the Lorenz-like attractor is born at the unfolding of such ``triple instability'' bifurcations in an arbitrary system of differential equations.